ssrva/yoyolunchbox/README.md

     - Run `./gradlew bundleRelease` from inside android folder to generate aab file to upload to playstore.
     - If you're facing `Duplicate Resource` issue while building, delete `drawable-*` and `raw` folders from `android/app/src/main/res`
     - Run `./gradlew assembleRelease` to generate a signed apk.

+iOS development guide

+1. Instal cocoapods on your mac - `brew install cocoapods`
+2. Run `sudo xcode-select --switch /Applications/Xcode.app`
+3. cd into `ios` folder and run `pod install` to install the pods